ksaadDE/GTK4PythonExamples/Dialog.md

  ```python3
 dialog.add_buttons("OK", Gtk.ResponseType.OK, "Cancel", Gtk.ResponseType.CANCEL)
  ```
- This adds two buttons (that works with `dialog.add_button` as well).
-The first parameter is a string that gives the Button a label.
-The second gives the Response code internally converted to integer.
+This adds two buttons to the MessageBox (it works with `dialog.add_button` as well).
+The first parameter is a string that adds a label to the Button.
+The second parameter adds the Response code as integer.
 The code should be in your init for GTK.Dialog or a subclass.

  ## Option No 2
  You define a custom button in Dialog init, and finally add it with the following loc: